-- Example No. 1: Attorney A sues Client for unpaid fees; Client counterclaims for the return of fees already paid to Attorney A which allegedly were excessive and negligently incurred by Attorney A. Under Subsection a, there is no coverage for the CLAIM. - Example No. 2: Attorney B allows a default to be taken against Client, and bills an additional \$2,500 in attorney fees incurred by Attorney B in his successful effort to get the default set aside.
+Example No. 1: Attorney A sues Client for unpaid fees; Client counterclaims for the return of fees already paid to Attorney A which allegedly were excessive and negligently incurred by Attorney A. Under Subsection a, there is no coverage for the CLAIM.

+Example No. 2: Attorney B allows a default to be taken against Client, and bills an additional \$2,500 in attorney fees incurred by Attorney B in his successful effort to get the default set aside.
 Client pays the bill, but later sues Attorney B to recover the fees paid.
-Under Subsection a there is no coverage for the CLAIM. - Example No. 3: Attorney C writes a demand letter to Client for unpaid fees, then files a lawsuit for collection of the fees.
+Under Subsection a there is no coverage for the CLAIM.

+Example No. 3: Attorney C writes a demand letter to Client for unpaid fees, then files a lawsuit for collection of the fees.
 Client counterclaims for unlawful debt collection.
 Under Subsection b, there is no coverage for the CLAIM.
-The same is true if Client is the plaintiff and sues for unlawful debt collection in response to the demand letter from Attorney C. - Example No. 4: Attorney D negotiates a fee and security agreement with Client on behalf of Attorney D's own firm.
+The same is true if Client is the plaintiff and sues for unlawful debt collection in response to the demand letter from Attorney C.

+Example No. 4: Attorney D negotiates a fee and security agreement with Client on behalf of Attorney D's own firm.
 Other firm members, not Attorney D, represent Client.
 Attorney D later leaves the firm, Client disputes the fee and security agreement, and the firm sues Attorney D for negligence in representing the firm.
-Under Subsection b, there is no coverage for the CLAIM. - Example No. 5: Attorney E takes a security interest in stock belonging to Client as security for fees.
+Under Subsection b, there is no coverage for the CLAIM.

+Example No. 5: Attorney E takes a security interest in stock belonging to Client as security for fees.
 Client fails to pay the fees and Attorney E executes on the stock and becomes the owner.
 Client sues for recovery of the stock and damages.
 Under Subsection c, there is no coverage for the CLAIM.
-The same is true if Attorney E receives the stock as a fee and later is sued for recovery of the stock or damages. - 11.
-This Plan does not apply to any CLAIM based upon or arising out of YOUR legal services performed on behalf of YOUR spouse, parent, step-parent, child, step-child, sibling, or any member of YOUR household, or on behalf of a business entity in which any of them, individually or collectively, have a controlling interest.
+The same is true if Attorney E receives the stock as a fee and later is sued for recovery of the stock or damages.

+11. Family Member and Ownership Exclusion.
+This Plan does not apply to: (a) any CLAIM based on or arising out of legal services performed by YOU on behalf of YOUR spouse, parent, stepparent, child, step-child, sibling, or any member of YOUR household, or on behalf of a business entity in which any of them, individually or collectively, have a controlling interest: or (b) any CLAIM against YOU based on or arising out of another lawyer having provided legal services or representation to his or her own spouse, parent, child, step-child, sibling, or any member of his or her household, or on behalf of a business entity in which any of them individually or collectively, have a controlling interest.
-COMMENT